WaveF/sky-piano-lite/README.md

 - **Keyboard Support**
   Play notes using your computer keyboard for a more tactile experience.

+- **Sheet Recording and Playback**
+  Record your key presses in real time and export them as a playable sheet.
+Playback functionality allows you to rehearse or share melodies easily.

 ---

 ## ⚙️ Customizing Configuration via `pref.json`